ImanJowkar/kubernetes/11-taint-tolerations/README.md

 # Node Affinity
-The primary prupose of node affinity feature is to ensure that pods are hosted on particular nodes.
+The primary prupose of node affinity feature is to ensure that pods are hosted on particular nodes. you can't provide advanced expressions lik (or, not) with node selector. node-affinity feature provides us with advanced capabilities to limit pod placement on specific nodes with grate power comes great complexity.
 ```

 apiVersion: v1